Become a Provider

 - Current license, if applicable

-- Medicaid Waiver provider certification letter
+- Medicaid Waiver provider certification letter, if applicable

 CICOA will confirm receipt of application packet.

 Providers should be aware that the establishment of a contractual agreement provides no guarantee of referrals for service to the agency.
-Providers currently must be serving at least one client (private pay or Medicaid Waiver) in order to be considered for enrollment.

 Competitive Bid Process

 CICOA also partners with hundreds of nonprofit organizations, faith-based organizations and private businesses to provide services to older adults and people with disabilities of all ages in Central Indiana.
 To ensure the best service and value, CICOA engages in a competitive bid process every two years.
-The next bid process will begin in spring 2021 for services to be provided between July 1, 2021 and June 30, 2023.